Dijets with a large rapidity separation in the next-to-leading order BFKL formalism for searches of large extra dimensions at colliders: Results and discussion

 Calculations incorporating the full NLL BFKL resummation provide a better description of dijet measurements at large rapidity separations \Dy in the LHC experiments at \TeV scales.~\cite{ATLAS:2011yyh, ATLAS:2014lzu, CMS:2012rfo, CMS:2012xfg, CMS:2016qng, CMS:2017oyi, TOTEM:2021rix, CMS:2021maw, Egorov:2022msn, Egorov:2023duz, Egorov:2025avv}.
 Given that, the NLL BFKL predictions are regarded as the most reliable estimations for the QCD background in this kinematic regime.

-Considering the largest rapidity separation currently accessible in experiments at the LHC $\Dy=8.7$ and the background calculated including NLL BFKL corrections, it can be concluded that measurements of MN dijet production with the high dijet mass selection in \pp collisions are sensitive to ADD gravity for $\md<3$~\TeV at $\sqs = 13$~\TeV; for $\md<10$~\TeV at $\sqs = 40$~\TeV; and for $\md<30$~\TeV at $\sqs = 100$~\TeV.
-The sensitivity may improve further if the transition to eikonal regime occurs at lower values of \Dy.
-The estimated sensitivity of the proposed approach appears to be lower compared to existing searches conducted at the LHC~\cite{ATLAS:2014gys, CMS:2014lcz, CMS:2018ipm, CMS:2018dqv, CMS:2018ucw, CMS:2018nlk, CMS:2021ctt}.
+Considering the largest rapidity separation currently accessible in experiments at the LHC $\Dy=8.7$ and the background calculated including NLL BFKL corrections, it can be concluded that measurements of MN dijet production with the high dijet mass selection in \pp collisions are sensitive to ADD gravity for $\md<3$~\TeV at $\sqs = 13$~\TeV; for $\md<10$~\TeV at $\sqs = 40$~\TeV; and for $\md<20$~\TeV at $\sqs = 100$~\TeV.
+In case the ADD signal is comparable to the QCD background, the large PDF systematic uncertainty can prevent effective separation of the two.
+More precise PDF measurements at large $x$ are therefore highly desirable.
+The sensitivity of measurements in trans-Planckin eikonal regime to the ADD gravity may improve further if the transition to eikonal regime occurs at lower values of \Dy.

+The estimated sensitivity of the proposed approach appears to be lower compared to existing searches conducted at the LHC~\cite{ATLAS:2014gys, CMS:2014lcz, CMS:2018ipm, CMS:2018dqv, CMS:2018ucw, CMS:2018nlk, CMS:2021ctt}, which establish a lower bound on the scale of ADD gravity \md at $7\div10$~\TeV.
 However, it is important to remember that the LHC searches rely on divergent behavior of effective theory near the scale of new physics.
-The complementary approach discussed here explores a distinct kinematic regime, thereby it will help to reinforce and validate the conclusions.
+The masses of observed dilepton (diphoton) systems reach 3(2.6)~TeV which are close to the established lower bound of \md.
+The complementary approach discussed here explores a distinct kinematic regime.
+In trans-Planckian eikonal regime the scale of gravitons is defined by the $\that$ variable, which at $\Delta y = 8.7$ is $\sim1\%$ of \mjj.
+Thus, the scale of gravitons is about 90 GeV, when $\mjj=9$ TeV.
+This scale of gravitons is much lower then considered \md = 3 TeV at 13~\TeV collision energy.
+Studying gravity in the trans-Planckian eikonal regime therefore will help to reinforce and validate the conclusions of existing searches.

+An increase in high-mass dijet production at large \Dy inevitably leads to the simultaneous enhancement of the high-\pt forward jet spectrum (here, forward denotes large rapidity region).
+However, calculating single-jet spectra within the BFKL approach remains challenging.
+Therefore, further development of BFKL calculation methods is needed in search of an ADD gravity signal in forward jet \pt spectra.